AI and Jobs in Austria: Which Professions Are Changing Fastest

 AI Impact Scoring: How the AI Influence Is Evaluated

-The scoring follows Karpathy's methodology: Each occupational group receives an AI impact score on a scale from 0 to 10.
-The values are curated and documented as qualitative assessments along clearly defined anchor points from Karpathy's rubric (cognitive/digital task content).
-Important: these scores are not empirical measurements.
+The scoring follows Karpathy's methodology: each occupational group receives an AI impact score from 0 to 10.
+The values are curated and documented as qualitative assessments against the clearly defined anchor points in Karpathy's rubric (cognitive/digital task content).
+One caveat: these scores are not empirical measurements.
 The published pipeline is deterministic, and no LLM is used at build time.

 Scoring logic of the Austrian adaptation: from rubric to visualisation

-The crucial point: The framework is extensible.
-The same data model also works for additional assessment dimensions – such as humanoid robotics exposure, offshoring risk, or climate impact.
-That does not require an opaque black box, but clearly defined rules and documented criteria.
+The crucial point is that the framework is extensible.
+The same data model also supports additional assessment dimensions – such as humanoid robotics exposure, offshoring risk or climate impact.
+This calls for clearly defined rules and documented criteria, not an opaque black box.

 Data Sources and Reproducibility